 Shopping hours in Argentina

 Typically, shops open at 9.00 or 10.00 in the morning and close around 20.00 (8 PM).
 On Saturdays, they are often closed in the afternoon (close at 1 or 2 in the afternoon), and on Sundays, they are closed.
 Big shopping centres can have longer hours and may even be open on Sundays.

 Banks, telecom shops and similar “non-commercial” entities may have much shorter opening hours.
 Make sure you check for opening hours if you need to visit this kind of business.

 Currency and money in Argentina

-In the bad old days (under the previous government) the Argentine peso was not convertible.
+In the bad old days (Kirchner government) the Argentine peso was not convertible.
 There was an officially controlled exchange rate that did not reflect the “real” value of the peso.
-If you wanted to get a better deal for your dollars / euros you could go to a “black market” currency exchange.
+If you wanted to get a better deal for your dollars/euros you could go to a “black market” currency exchange.
 It was so accepted so it was more like a “greyish” market.
 It was actually called “the blue currency market”.

-The new government has changed all this and, as I see it, there is no longer any need to go to the grey/blue market.
+The Macri government changed all this and, there was no longer any need to go to the grey/blue market.
 Today you can even order paper money from a currency exchange office before you go to Argentina (previously very difficult or not possible).
 What will happen now, with the new (Kirchner) government, remains to be seen.

 The currency in Argentina is pesos (the name is just like in Chile, but the value is different).
 They use the symbol $, so be careful how you interpret some sums.
 The international currency code is ARS.
 A peso is divided into 100 centavos.

 Bills /bank notes exist in the following denominations: 2, 5, 10, 20, 50, 100 pesos, and more recently some higher denominations.